 Eli Prosper is an Impact Manager with City Year Philadelphia, an organization dedicated to lowering the school drop-out rate in the United States.
 Prior to that, Eli served as an AmeriCorps member, working in Title 1 schools throughout the city.
 He created the “How to Tie a Tie” event, sponsored by Comcast Black Employee Network and covered by NBC, connecting students with role models from the community.
 Eli has completed over 100 murals.

 Leah Reisman is Program Officer at the Barra Foundation in Wayne, Pennsylvania.
 She also consults on arts and community development work, both independently and as an Affiliate at Metris Arts Consulting.
 Leah sits on the Board of Philadelphia’s Magic Gardens.
 She holds a Ph.D. in sociology from Princeton University.

 Artist and Operations & Development Editor, Philly Artblog

 Morgan Nitz is a queer interdisciplinary artist and the Operations & Development Editor of Philly Artblog.
 They earned both a BFA and the Edith Weil Hecht Memorial Award in Sculpture from Tyler School of Art.
 They have exhibited at The Institute of Contemporary Art, Vox Populi, Pilot Projects, and Philly Improv Theatre, and completed a residency at Jasper Studios.

 Zoë Rayn Evans

 Zoë Rayn Evans is a graduate of Temple University.
 Most recently, she spearheaded the Collaborative Programs at the Penn Museum of Archaeology and Anthropology.
-She serves as a Community Engagement and Programming Consultant for Friends of the Rail Park and is the Founder of Caldera Magazine.
+She served as a Community Engagement and Programming Consultant for Friends of the Rail Park and is the Founder of Caldera Magazine.
 In 2021, Zoë joined the University City Arts League as Executive Director.